-Hello there, I’ve been looking into getting a Thermal Vision mode Post Process Shader to work, I’ve been slowly learning about Post Process Materials and Shaders when I found this post to help get a jump start.
+Hello there, I’ve been looking into getting a Thermal Vision mode Post Process Shader to work, I’ve been slowly learning about Post Process Materials and Shaders, and I have also found a couple of posts on the forums to help get started.
 However the effect achieved so far is still off from the effect I would like.

 Now I’ve tried various things like cranking the output of the shader, because typically that works with normal materials making them glow, but it doesn’t seem to work here.
 I have also tried plugging some scene and pixel depth nodes into places to see what results I get, but to no avail.